top of page

 Financial instruments will be treated as financial innovations, examining the circumstances under which particular financial instruments have emerged to support macroeconomic stability and demonstrating the problems that arose in using these monetary and financial instruments.
 These problems are then shown to give rise to the next set of credit and financial innovations.

-Law & Ethics in Time of War I (Davide Grasso, 24 hours, 4 ECTS)
+Law in a Situation of Conflict (Davide Grasso, 24 hours, 4 credits)

 The course proposes a theoretical study of the emergence of institutions within society through the empirical application of descriptive and critical models.
 A contemporary case-study selected from the Middle Eastern context will be the Syrian Civil War.
 In Syria the process of erosion of the nation-state power, associated with the intertwining of subjects, criteria and sources of legitimacy on a fragmented territory has become a paradigmatic extreme of an overall tendency in the present century.
 This includes protagonism of para-state subjects, sometimes ideologically motivated and connected to, or dependent on, international actors.
 New institutional subjects have thus emerged in the Syrian context since 2012 as alternative legal frameworks in conflict with the state and its constitution.
 One of the efforts of these subjects is trying to obtain recognition either from the state itself or from global players.